foreverphoenix/the-phoenix-flavour/content/skyrim-se/sss/builds/imperial-thief.md

 * **Fortify Sneak:** *You are 25% better at sneaking.*
 * **Muffle:** *You make 50% less noise while moving.*
-* **Fortify Movement Speed:** *Your Movement Speed is increased by 20%.*
+* **Fortify Carry Weight:** *Your Carry Weight is increased by 50.*

 Obvious choices for the thief. *Fortify Sneak* and *Muffle* will help keep you hidden, with the latter being an option if you don't want to use the Illusion spell.
-While your perks grant you plenty of mobility, every Movement Speed boost means less Stamina required to sneak around.
+Additional Carry Weight helps you pick a place clean without being encumbered, if that's your style.

 #### Necklace